KirstLab/scRNA-seq_vasculature_poplar_apex/README.md

 The clustering of the scRNA-seq data was performed on Asc-Seurat v2.1.
 The clustered datasets used as input for the analysis can be downloaded from FigShare (10.6084/m9.figshare.20321787).

+To execute the analysis, R version 4.0 needs to be installed.
+In addition, the folowing packages are required:

+* Packages from CRAN:
+  * circlize
+  * docopt
+  * ggthemes
+  * grDevices
+  * patchwork
+  * RColorBrewer
+  * Seurat
+  * tidyverse
+  * vroom

+* Packages from Bioconductor:
+  * ComplexHeatmap
+  * DropletUtils
+  * SingleCellExperiment
+  * slingshot
+  * tradeSeq

+* Packages from dynverse (https://dynverse.org/; Note that those packages depend on Docker [https://www.docker.com/]).
+  * dynfeature
+  * dyno
+  * dynplot
+  * dynwrap

 ## Data analysis

 Before integrating the datasets, it is possible to show that the two datasets share cell types by comparing the expression of orthologous genes.